Hillsong Church: Avalon Theatre

-Hillsong purchased the heritage-listed Avalon Theatre in Hobart, Tasmania for $2.55 million in 2020.
+Hillsong purchased the heritage-listed Avalon Theatre in Hobart, Tasmania, for $2.55 million in 2020.
 The theatre underwent renovations in 2022.

 Hillsong CityCare

-In 1986 a social engagement program called CityCare was established in New South Wales, offering various community services including personal development programs, counselling services, a health centre and youth mentoring.
+In 1986, a social engagement program called CityCare was established in New South Wales, offering various community services including personal development programs, counselling services, a health centre and youth mentoring.
 CityCare's "street teams" worked within the community to care for, feed and clothe the homeless.

 In July 2008, concerns were raised by some teachers, parents, and experts about the Hillsong City Care Shine program for girls being run in New South Wales public schools, community groups and the juvenile justice system.
 The concerns include that the program is "inappropriate for troubled young women, that the under-qualified facilitators are reinforcing gender stereotypes and that some parents have not been properly informed" and that "the program encourages girls to be subservient by teaching them that they need to be attractive to men".
 Hillsong claimed that parents were supportive and that the program broke down barriers in a group situation.
 In a further response, Hillsong denied that the program had been used for evangelism, but a teacher's federation representative insisted that children had been exposed to religious content, such as people relating stories about finding religion and joining the Hillsong Church.

 Beliefs

 Hillsong was formerly affiliated with Australian Christian Churches (the Assemblies of God in Australia), part of Pentecostal Christianity.
-The church's beliefs are Evangelical and Pentecostal.
+The church's beliefs are evangelical and charismatic.

 Hillsong's positions on non-central doctrines of the faith are diverse, although individuals have taken a public stand on many topical issues in contemporary Christianity in keeping with mainstream Pentecostalism; for example, the church's founder opposes abortion and supports teaching creationism in schools.
 Hillsong has also declared support for Creationism and Intelligent Design and believes this should be taught in schools.

 Hillsong's prosperity teachings have been criticised by Christian leaders Tim Costello and George Pell.
-Subsequent statements by Tim Costello indicated that he was satisfied with changes made by Brian Houston to Hillsong's teaching in response to criticism.
-Costello also wrote a foreword in Hillsong's 2019 annual report.
+Subsequent statements by Costello indicated that he was satisfied with changes made by Brian Houston to Hillsong's teaching in response to criticism.
+Costello also wrote a foreword to Hillsong's 2019 annual report.
 Hillsong's teachings have been commented on favourably by Peter Costello, Tim Costello's brother, also a Baptist and a former Treasurer of Australia, who has defended the church against accusations of unorthodoxy.